-You'll have the opportunity to learn from world-class researchers in a department that in the top 100 in the world for Archaeology (QS World University Rankings by Subject 2022).
+You'll have the opportunity to learn from world-class researchers in a department that is in the top 100 in the world for Archaeology (QS World University Rankings by Subject 2022).

 We pride ourselves on providing a friendly and engaging environment in which to pursue your learning and professional development, working together with your instructors and with other students.
 Our small class sizes mean that staff get to know you as individuals, so we can provide advice and assistance tailored to your interests and needs.

 "Combining work with studies [as I did] is of course a juggling act, but I have had the support of both the Department and my work.
 At points where I have struggled, the lecturers have always been there to offer support and have been able to make adjustments to ensure I would get coursework completed.”

 We value everyone as members of our community, and recognise that we each have unique perspectives, abilities, and ideas to offer.
 Our Equality, Diversity and Inclusion working group brings together staff and students to ensure that the values of inclusivity are present in our classrooms, activities and spaces.

 We are the only archaeology department in England to hold an Athena SWAN silver award, which recognises our focus on gender equality.

 Athena SWAN promotes representation, progression, and success for all.
 It focuses specifically on the advancement of women's careers across higher education in all academic fields.
 The charter also promotes our support for transgender staff and students.

 Our bright and cheerful Archaeology building is the heart of our department – a home away from home for many of our students.

 Alongside our specialist teaching labs and artefact collections, we have a dedicated reading room for Masters students, a PC lab, and spaces to sit and chat – all within the same building.